 Meet the Jake’s House Board

 Our board is comprised of individuals with diverse professional and personal experiences, as well unique as skill sets and networks, yet they are all united by their wanting to make a positive impact on their community.
-Together, they offer a valuable blend of expertise and passion, ideal for furthering the Jake’s House aim to provide significant support to children and families living with autism.
+Together, they offer a valuable blend of expertise and passion, ideal for furthering the Jake’s House aim to provide significant support to families living with autism.

 In family, in charity and in business, David and Irene Bodanis employ inspiring leadership, passion and drive.
 They are committed to making a positive impact, and do so with entrepreneurial, collaborative and genuine spirits.